Saif al-Islam Gaddafi: Early life and career

-Saif al-Islam Gaddafi graduated with a Bachelor of Science degree in engineering science from Tripoli's Al Fateh University in 1994.
-However, another report states that he is an architect.
-After several countries, including France and Canada, refused to grant him a student visa, Saif earned an MBA from the Imadec business school in Vienna, where he became friends with OPEC official Shukri Ghanem and Austrian far-right politician Jörg Haider.
-Upon his arrival in Vienna, Saif was granted permission by the Mayor of Vienna and the head of Schönbrunn Zoo to keep his pet tigers at the zoo.
-According to Simon McDonald, Saif still had a white tiger at his farm near Tripoli in the late 2000s, but the white tiger was later turned into a rug in Saif's majlis.
+Gaddafi was born in Tripoli on 25 June 1972.
+He graduated with a Bachelor of Science degree in engineering science from Al Fateh University in Tripoli in 1994.
+However, another report states that he was an architect.
+After several countries, including France and Canada, refused to grant him a student visa, Gaddafi earned an MBA from the Imadec business school in Vienna, where he became friends with OPEC official Shukri Ghanem and Austrian far-right politician Jörg Haider.
+Upon his arrival in Vienna, Gaddafi was granted permission by the Mayor of Vienna and the head of Schönbrunn Zoo to keep his pet tigers at the zoo.
+According to Simon McDonald, Gaddafi still had a white tiger at his farm near Tripoli in the late 2000s, but the white tiger was later turned into a rug in Gaddafi's majlis.

-Saif's paintings made up the bulk of the international Libyan art exhibit, "The Desert is Not Silent" (2002–2005), a show which was supported by a host of international corporations with direct ties to his father's government, among them the ABB Group, Siemens, Petro-Canada, Bombardier, and SNC-Lavalin.
+Gaddafi's paintings made up the bulk of the international Libyan art exhibit, "The Desert is Not Silent" (2002–2005), a show which was supported by a host of international corporations with direct ties to his father's government, among them the ABB Group, Siemens, Petro-Canada, Bombardier, and SNC-Lavalin.

-In 2002, Saif sued The Sunday Telegraph for libel over a 1995 article that alleged he had masterminded an international money-laundering conspiracy.
-The lawsuit was settled after the intervention of Bandar bin Sultan Al Saud with The Sunday Telegraph agreeing to publish an apology and pay a portion of Saif's legal costs.
+In 2002, Gaddafi sued The Sunday Telegraph for libel over a 1995 article that alleged he had masterminded an international money-laundering conspiracy.
+The lawsuit was settled after the intervention of Bandar bin Sultan Al Saud with The Sunday Telegraph agreeing to publish an apology and pay a portion of Gaddafi's legal costs.

 In 2005, Gaddafi was awarded a "Young Global Leader" title by the World Economic Forum.
-In January 2011, WEF founder Klaus Schwab personally invited Saif to attend the annual WEF Forum in Davos.
+In January 2011, WEF founder Klaus Schwab personally invited Gaddafi to attend the annual WEF Forum in Davos.